TBD54566975/dap/README.md

 What this leaves us with are many large payment networks that all exist on their own islands.
 Life is great on the island but getting money onto and off the island is a "yeet and hope for the best" kind of situation.
 Further, indviduals are left to navigate and understand the nuances of whatever currency they're hoping to use.
 This is a problem because it makes it difficult for individuals to use the currency of their choice in the way that they want to.
 Moreover, an inevitable lengthy conversation occurs between two people prior to sending any money, in order to figure out what the hell one another even has or can use to send and receive money.
 As a result, individuals end up with 18 wallets and a tense negotiation about which one to use everytime they need to send or receive.

 # Objective

+> [!IMPORTANT]
-Alice should be able to send money to Bob using a memorable handle (aka DAP) regardless of what app or currency is being used.
+> Alice should be able to send money to Bob using a memorable handle (aka DAP) regardless of what app or currency is being used.
 A DAP should be as simple as an email address: `handle@domain` e.g. `moegrammer@didpay.me`.

 The conversation between Alice and Bob should be as simple as:
 ```